ryanwilsond/belte/docs/WarningLevels.md

 # Warning Levels

-All warnings included on this list are compiler specific warnings, not command line or other warnings.

 | Warning Level | Included Warnings |
 |-|-|
 | 0 | None; all warnings are suppressed |